RoyVoetman/laravel-repository-pattern/README.md

 #### Before & After Pipes
 Whether a pipe runs before or after the insertion/update/deletion of the model depends on the pipe itself.
-For example, the following middleware would perform some task before any data manipulations are made persistent:
+For example, the following pipe would perform some task before any data manipulations are made persistent:

 ```php
 class BeforePipe